Due to the COVID-19 pandemic, we have made changes to some of our policies, which may affect the services we provide.

 Breakfast is served from 9 - 10 am every morning.

-Napping on the hammock, picnicking in the shade, or basking in the sun are strongly encouraged.
+Picnicking in the shade or basking in the sun are strongly encouraged.

 Soap, towels, and hair dryers are provided.
 No need to worry about forgetting them at home.